OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

     createuser --pwprompt

+You're going to need the role/password details again in step 8.

 Add a new database where `myapp` is the name of the Rails app you will be deploying:

     createdb myapp_development